Skip to content

 • Team Member, American Bar Association National Appellate Advocacy Competition

-• Judicial Extern, U.S. District Court, Southern District of Californian
+• Judicial Extern, U.S. District Court, Southern District of California

 • California State University, Chico, B.A., Political Science, minor in Criminal Justice